Shrutij512/push-notifications/README.md

 This project integrates with Firebase for push notifications.
 Upon user consent, Firebase generates a unique token for each device, which is used to send notifications.

+## Permission Request

+Upon loading the app, the system will prompt the user for permission to send notifications using the browser's native notification API.
+If the user grants permission, the system proceeds to generate a token for the device.

+## Token Generation

+Upon user consent, Firebase generates a unique token for the device using Firebase Cloud Messaging (FCM).
+This token uniquely identifies the device and allows sending notifications to it.

+## Sending Notifications

+Notifications are sent using the Firebase Cloud Messaging API.
+The system utilizes the token obtained from Firebase to send notifications to users.
+Notifications are sent reliably, even when the user's mobile device is inactive or the Chrome browser is closed.

 `Firebase Console > Cloud Messaging > Send Notification`

 ![firebase-notification](https://github.com/Shrutij512/push-notifications/assets/132148988/15a9472b-8ecc-4e38-917d-30441ed199b6)